NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for

 - Have completed at least two quarters at UCSD by the start of the quarter for which they are applying

-- Enroll in CSE 95 the first quarter of being a tutor in a CSE course.
+- Enroll in CSE 95 the first quarter of being a CSE tutor.

 - If your first quarter of tutoring is in the summer, you will asked to enroll in CSE 95 when you hold your next CSE tutor appointment.

-- Be available and eligible to work beginning the first day of the quarter through the eGrades submission deadline.
+- Be available and eligible to work the first day of the quarter through when eGrades is closed for initial submission.
 Some tutors may be expected to be on campus during this time (see bold note below).

 - Note: the first day of the quarter does not always coincide with the first day of instruction.
 Please review the calendar here.
-You must be on campus no later than the date that corresponds with "___ Quarter begins"
+You must be available no later than the date that corresponds with "___ Quarter begins"

 - Be a registered UCSD student with fees paid